cbussick/obsidian-cycle-line/README.md

 2. Unordered list

     ```plaintext
-    - I am an unordered list 👋🏻
+    - I am an unordered list 📃
     ```

 3. Checklist (unchecked)

     ```plaintext
-    - [ ] I am an unchecked checklist 👋🏻
+    - [ ] I am an unchecked checklist 👷🏻
     ```

 4. Checklist (checked)

     ```plaintext
-    - [x] I am an unordered list 👋🏻
+    - [x] I am a checked checklist ✅
     ```

 5. Ordered list

     ```plaintext
-    1. I am an ordered list 👋🏻
+    1. I am an ordered list 🔢
     ```

 This plugin is intentionally lightweight and only adds two new commands for you to use: